mbdmitchell/project-euler/README.md

 # project-euler

-Project Euler is a website dedicated to a series of computational problems intended to be solved with computer programs.
+Project Euler is a website containing a series of computational problems.

-This repo contains some of my solutions to the problems
+This repo contains some of my solutions